vectordotdev/vector/website/docs/reference/sources/file.md

 #### start_pattern

-Start pattern to look for as a beginning of the message.
+Start regex pattern to look for as a beginning of the message.
+See [ Multi-Line Messages](#-multi-line-messages) for more info.

 </Field>